gjoseph92/soundDB/README.md

 A structure file is a plain-text file which describes the directory hierarchy of your dataset and where important data is found within it, denoting the patterns of the names of files and folders&mdash;and what parts of those names mean&mdash;using regular expressions.

 To learn about structure file syntax, see the [iyore README](https://github.com/nationalparkservice/iyore/blob/master/README.md#structuring).
+Some example NSNSD structure files are available in [this repository](https://github.com/gjoseph92/Structure-Files).

 Once you have a structure file written, save it in the root directory of your dataset (everything in a structure file is assumed to be relative to its location).
 The standard name is `.structure.txt`.
 Now your data is ready for iyore.